 The experiments are a confirmation of previous results from US Brookhaven National Laboratory (BNL) in 2001, which also found anomalies.

 The measurements only differ by a few millionths of a percent from the calculated values - but nevertheless can't currently be explained.

-Note: Another paper, published within days of the Fermilab report, suggests that previous theoretical calculations of the magnetic moment may have been inaccurate.
-See : Nature.com
+(Note: Another paper, published within days of the Fermilab report, and which used computer-based simulations of current Quantum ChromoDynamics (QCD) lattice theory, suggested that previous theoretical calculations of the magnetic moment may have been inaccurate.
+See : Nature.com)

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !